- Join Jarrad Mahon’s Property Investor Update (https://www.investorsedge.com.au/join)

 Median House Price

-Now, when we check in on the median house price, this is always the factor that take the longest to show up the changes so I consider the supply and the demand as leading indicators, as well as the average selling time as a leading indicator and then we look to price to see when that shows up.
-And keep in mind that even when a property is sold it takes six to eight weeks to settle and that data is always trailing the market too.
-When we to look at the median it’s a mid-point where half the homes are selling higher and half the homes are selling lower.
+Now, when we check in on the median house price, this is always the factor that take the longest to show up the changes so I consider the supply and the demand as leading indicators to median house price, as well as the average selling time as a leading indicator and then we look to the median house price to see when that shows up.
+And keep in mind that even when a property is sold it takes six to eight weeks to settle and that house prices data is always trailing the market too.
+When we to look at the median house price it’s a mid-point where half the homes are selling higher and half the homes are selling lower than that house price.

-And what we’re seeing in Perth is that the top end of properties in the Western suburbs, the coastal, the family-friendly quality properties, they’re the ones where the majority of the heat and the action is.
-We’re still seeing good activity in the middle to outer areas but they’re certainly not as hot yet and then the far out areas some of those suburbs arguably would still be decreasing in price.
-And as they’re starting to find buyers coming back to them they’re having to still sell below what agents are thinking in order to sell them and meet the market.
+And what we’re seeing in Perth is that the top end of properties in the Western suburbs, the coastal, the family-friendly quality properties, they’re the ones where the majority of the heat and the action is pushing up house prices.
+We’re still seeing good house price activity in the middle to outer areas but they’re certainly not as hot yet and then the far out areas some of those suburbs arguably would still be decreasing in house prices.
+And as they’re starting to find buyers coming back to them they’re having to still sell below the house price of what agents are thinking in order to sell them and meet the market.

 We’ve leveled out our price at approximately $475,000 as our median house price.
-Dare say that’ll be our bottom because everything I’m seeing is suggesting that we’re going to be coming up in the median in the coming months ahead, certainly already seeing five to 10% increases in prices in these Western suburbs and quality in areas and we’d be seeing three to five per cent in some of the middle rung areas where a property is in demand.
-So keep an eye on that median price.
+Dare say that’ll be our bottom house price because everything I’m seeing is suggesting that we’re going to be coming up in the median in the coming months ahead, certainly already seeing five to 10 per cent increases in house prices in these Western suburbs and quality in areas and we’d be seeing three to five per cent in some of the middle rung areas where a property is in demand.
+So keep an eye on that median house price.

 Median Unit Price